-On Saturday, January 8th at 11:00 a.m., special guest Dr. Corey Hebert will read Martin's Big Words by Doreen Rappaport.
+This month, special guest Dr. Eric Griggs will read Martin's Big Words by Doreen Rappaport.

-Inspired by Bryan Collier, our Studio in the Park has designed a collaborative art project that focuses on Unity.
+Inspired by Bryan Collier, our Studio in the Park designed a collaborative art project that focused on Unity.

 During or after reading: What are some examples of words that hurt young Martin and words that helped him?